Super-Cookies/duk/content/inequalities.md

 $$\\text{A sequences of reals } A = (a\_1, a\_2, ..., a\_n) \\text{ is said to majorise another sequence } B = (b\_1, b\_2, ..., b\_n) \\text{ if} $$
 $$a\_1 \\geq a\_2 \\geq ... \\geq a\_n \\text{ and } b\_1 \\geq b\_2 \\geq ... \\geq b\_n \\text{ and for all } 1 \\leq i &lt; n, \\text{ we have} $$
 *a*<sub>1</sub> + *a*<sub>2</sub> + ... + *a*<sub>*i*</sub> ≥ *b*<sub>1</sub> + *b*<sub>2</sub> + ... + *b*<sub>*i*</sub>,  along with *a*<sub>1</sub> + *a*<sub>2</sub> + ... + *a*<sub>*n*</sub> = *b*<sub>1</sub> + *b*<sub>2</sub> + ... + *b*<sub>*n*</sub>.
-So, Muirhead’s inequality says that if a sequence *A* majorises another sequence *B*, then we have:
+So, Muirhead’s inequality says that if *A* majorises *B*, then we have:
 $$\\sum\_{sym} x\_1^{a\_1}x\_2^{a\_2} \\cdots x\_n^{a\_n} \\geq \\sum\_{sym} x\_1^{b\_1}x\_2^{b\_2} \\cdots x\_n^{b\_n} \\hspace{10pt} \\text{ for any non-negative reals } x\_1, x\_2, ..., x\_n. $$
 **Schur’s inequality:** Also cool but probably useless.
 For all non-negative reals *a*, *b*, *c*, *r*,  we have: *a*<sup>*r*</sup>(*a*−*b*)(*a*−*c*) + *b*<sup>*r*</sup>(*b*−*a*)(*b*−*c*) + *c*<sup>*r*</sup>(*c*−*a*)(*c*−*b*) ≥ 0